freddyp3/PremierPredictor/README.md

 - Merges **both sides of each match** to improve predictions.
 - Optimizes model parameters for better precision.

-## Results & Accuracy
+## Results
-to be done...
+53% Precision
+58% Accuracy

 ## Future Improvements